Theo Haugen, Chair

 Eliah Bornstein, Director of Property Management

-Angie Brown, Director of Development
+Angie Tanielian, Director of Development

 Saba is a Senior Director at Visa Inc. with 15 years of experience across Financial Services, Business Development and Management Consulting.
 She is passionate about financial inclusion and helping underserved communities with sustainable programs and investments.
 She volunteers with Conard House due to the organization’s commitment to helping San Franciscans suffering from homelessness and mental health.